Scaling Agents for Computer Use: Limitations

 \section{Limitations}

 \finalmethod~assumes access to an agent capable of producing multiple independent rollouts from the same initial state.
-This assumption aligns with research benchmarks, where tasks are evaluated under controlled, repeatable initializations to ensure independence and reproducibility across runs.
-It also applies to real-world practice where user requests can be executed inside a virtual machine (VM) that supports snapshots and duplication, allowing repeated rollouts from a fixed initial state and low-cost parallelization, keeping wall-clock latency comparable to a single-run agent.
-Running outside a VM (e.g., on a user’s actual desktop) would violate the independence assumption since concurrent rollouts can interfere with each other, and isolating side effects is nontrivial.
-Even with separate VMs, some tasks interact with shared online resources (e.g., Amazon shopping carts, email, Google Drive), introducing cross-run interference via shared accounts.
-Future work can extend parallel rollouts to real desktops and manage shared online resources so \finalmethod can operate over all CUA tasks.
+This assumption is standard in research benchmarks, where controlled and repeatable initializations are required for reproducibility and fair comparison across methods.
+It also applies to many practical deployments in which computer-use agents are executed in virtualized environments (e.g., VMs or containers) that support snapshotting and duplication, enabling parallel rollouts with limited additional wall-clock latency.
+Running agents directly on a user’s live desktop without isolation can violate the independence assumption, as concurrent rollouts may interfere with each other and isolating side effects becomes challenging.
+Even with separate virtual environments, tasks that interact with shared online resources (e.g., email, cloud storage, or shopping carts) may introduce cross-run interference through shared external state.
+These challenges are not specific to \finalmethod, but reflect broader system-level constraints in current CUA deployments and call for future work on CUA infrastructure improvements.